-- a) b)

-- notify IREC of any change in protocol and obtaining further ethical approval as appropriate. report any adverse incident during the course of a study to IREC even if the incident is not directly related to the study. to report serious adverse event (SAE) within 24 hours.
+- notify IREC of any change in protocol and obtaining further ethical approval as appropriate. report any adverse incident during the course of a study to IREC even if the incident is not directly a) b) to report serious adverse event (SAE) within 24 hours. - d) - to report minor adverse event within 2 weeks.

-- c)

-- d)

-- to report schols adverse event within 2 weeks. complete and return the IREC Progress Report Form on every six (6) month to the IREC Secretariat.
-On every six (6) month the investigator will be given two (2) weeks duration to submit the report and failure to submit, IREC will terminate the ethics approval. complete and submit the End of Project Report Form to the IREC Secretariat's Office. c)
+complete and return the IREC Progress Report Form on every six (6) month to the IREC Secretariat.
+On every six (6) month the investigator will be given two (2) weeks duration to submit the report and failure to submit, IREC will terminate the ethics approval. complete and submit the End of Project Report Form to the IREC Secretariat's Office. - d)

-- d)